1. Zhangye Danxia landform in Gansu, China

 At the edge of Ecuador sits a rickety tree house (casa del árbol) overlooking an active volcano in the near distance.
 With it comes a swing with no harnesses, inviting only the bravest of risk-takers to experience a killer view.

 The Great Blue Hole is a submarine sinkhole off the coast of Belize.
-It’s one of the top scuba diving sites in the world and the water is 407 feet deep.
+It's one of the top scuba diving sites in the world and the water is more than 400 feet deep.

 Many people often mistake Keukenhof, also known as the Garden of Europe, as the designated space of the tulip fields.
 However, these majestic fields are located just outside the garden and are mostly privately owned.